 - A. The School District follows a system of progressive discipline in dealing with deficiencies in employee work performance or conduct.
 Progressive discipline consists of a conference summary, caution, reprimand, suspension without pay, and dismissal.
-A coaching memo is not considered a form of discipline.
+A coaching memo is not discipline.
 The severity of the problem or employee conduct will determine whether all steps will be followed.
-When there is a range of penalties within school board policy, aggravating or mitigating circumstances will be considered.
+When there is a range of penalties within School Board policy, aggravating or mitigating circumstances will be considered.
 An employee may submit a written rebuttal to any form of discipline.
-Discipline of teachers, including but not necessarily limited to, dismissal, reprimand, or suspension, shall be for just cause. - B. Instructional personnel are subject to suspension or dismissal as provided for in ss.
-1012.33, 1012.335 and 1012.34, F.S.
+Discipline of teachers, including but not necessarily limited to, dismissal, reprimand, or suspension, shall be for just cause. - 1.
+No discipline shall be issued solely based on an anonymous complaint but must be based on substantiated facts discovered following an investigation. - 2.
+Disciplinary actions shall be discussed in private. - 3.
+Prior to attending a disciplinary meeting scheduled in the Office of Professional Standards, a teacher will be provided, upon request, the general nature of the issue to be discussed but is not entitled to be informed of any specific allegations or information.
+The teacher will have the opportunity to provide the names of any rebuttal witnesses prior to completion of the investigation.